adi7989/Travel/README.md

 ![Screenshot (27)](https://github.com/user-attachments/assets/ad57f1be-ef69-4d68-9295-5039ba59e456)
 🚀 How to Run Locally
 Clone or download this repository.
-Make sure the image (hero-image.png) is placed in the assets/ folder.
 Open index.html in any web browser.

 🛠️ Technologies Used